The Magic Behind The Nonverbal

 Mr. Michael Storr is an instructor in the Department of Communication Studies at Ball State.
 He also serves as Co-Director of the public communication course required of all students.
 In addition to his teaching, Michael also coaches the Ball State Speech Team and has been actively involved in competitive public speaking for 20 years.
 In the past seven years, Mike has helped coach four different programs into the top teams recognized in college competition.

-Sixteen people attended the Spellbound program on June 7, 2017.
+Registration for Spellbound will open in May.
 Contact Mitch Isaacs, Executive Director, to bring Spellbound to your organization.